 Electrical Engineering Technology Objectives and Outcomes

-The Electrical Engineering Technology (EET) Program is committed to achieving key Program Educational Objectives and Program Outcomes.
+The Electrical Engineering Technology (EET) Program is committed to achieving key Program Educational Objectives and Student Outcomes.
 These operational objectives and outcomes provide the basis from which the program assures the integrity of the academic program and the capabilities of its graduates.
 They are listed as follows:

 Program Educational Objectives